-Should shareholders wish to communicate with the Board of Directors or any specified individual director, they should send their correspondence to the attention of our General Counsel, at 1500 Solana Boulevard, Suite 4500, Westlake, Texas 76262.
-The General Counsel will forward the communication to the relative directors or the board as a whole.
+Should shareholders wish to communicate with the Board of Directors or any specified individual director, they should send their correspondence to the attention of our General Counsel, at 1500 Solana Boulevard, Building 4, Suite 4500, Westlake, Texas 76262.
+The General Counsel will forward the communication to the relevant directors or the Board of Directors as a whole.